AFCON underway as hosts Cameroon come from behind to beat Burkina Faso | DW | 09.01.2022

 Admittedly, the European Championships don't take place during the European club season, but the debate nevertheless highlights the ongoing discussions over football's global calendar, with FIFA even pressing for a biennial World Cup which would only put more pressure on the schedule.

-If the 2022 tournament continues in the same exciting vein as Cameroon 2-1 Burkina Faso, that can only help boost its standing in the global game.
+If the 2022 tournament continues in the same exciting vein as the first match between Cameroon and Burkina Faso, that can only help boost its standing in the global game.